VitorNorton/BuzzfeedClone/README.md

 This project was developed during the Potência Tech Angular Developer bootcamp - Powered by iFood from DIO (Digital Innovation One) with the Angular Framework.
 It consists of creating a Quiz using the concepts learned during the bootcamp.

+Access the website and take your test through the link: [Click here](https://vitornorton.github.io/BuzzfeedClone/Buzzfeedclone/)

 # 🛠 Technologies Used

 <p align="center">